Constitution and Rules

 Section 2e Should any Officer or Executive Committee member be absent for three consecutive committee meetings/virtual meetings, or be partially absent from six committee meetings/virtual meetings, he or she shall be deemed to have resigned.
 This may be waived in extenuating circumstances.
 The Executive Committee shall be empowered to fill such vacancies under Article 4 Section 2b

 Section 2f The Chairperson shall take the chair at every meeting/virtual meeting of the Association at which he or she is present.
-In the absence of both Chairperson and Vice-Chairperson a Chairperson of the meeting shall be elected by the meeting/virtual meeting.
+In the absence of both Chairperson and Vice-Chairperson a Chairperson shall be elected by the meeting/virtual meeting.

 On the signature of 30 members a Special General Meeting may be called.
 Four weeks notice must be given by the Secretary to all Association members, stating the business to be discussed.
 At such a meeting no business other than the business on the agenda may be transacted.
 All associated costs will be borne by the Association.